frederic-perez/AmE-dictionary/data/dictionary.md

 __chic__ _adj_ _Target has been trying to gain back the chic status._
 __Chicagoan__ _n_
 __Chicagoland__
-__chicanery__ _n_ :six: The use of clever plans or actions to deceive people.
+__chicanery__ _n_ :six::smiling_imp: The use of clever plans or actions to deceive people.
 Deception by trickery or sophistry. _Syn_ guile _The trial revealed a world of crime, corruption and political chicanery._
 __Chick-fil-A__ _n_
 __chickadee__ _n_ :es: carbonero
 __chicken > game of chicken__